open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 ### msgType - 'offer'
+WebRTC signal.
 Sends WebRTC offer for establishing peer-connection.
 Sender and target must be online, authenticated, and in same application.

 **Fields:**